Carrying out Works Around a Historic Monument: Rules, Process and Advice

 1.2 Protection Zones

-2. Necessary Authorizations
+2. Required Authorizations

 2.1 Prior Declaration of Works

-For minor work (such as landscaping or light renovations), a prior declaration may be sufficient.
-This request must be submitted to the town hall, who will forward it to the architects of Bâtiments de France (ABF) for evaluation.
+For minor works (such as landscaping or light renovations), a prior declaration may suffice.
+This application must be submitted to the town hall, which will forward it to the Architects of the Buildings of France (ABF) for evaluation.

 2.2 Building Permit

-In all cases, it is advisable to consult an architect from Bâtiments de France, who can guide you on best practices and advise you on the integration of your project into the historic landscape.
+In all cases, it is advisable to consult an architect of the Buildings of France, who can guide you on best practices and advise you on the integration of your project into the historical landscape.

 3. Steps to Follow